marvinlabs/wpca-products-build-environment/README.md

 so we can import it.
 The CSS import of this file is done into `customer-area/skins/frontend/master/cuar-functions.php`

 Runs sequentially, for each skin: `dev-vars:{skin-slug}`, then `less:cuar-skin-{skin-slug}-less-vars`

+#### `grunt dev-skin:frontend-{skin-slug}`

+Everytime a skin is registered in `grunt/config/skins.json`, and that you want to work on it, you can compile it's style by running this command.
+It will also allow you to use sourcemaps, and it will parse the bootstrap variables and their values so you will get a nuancier showing you all the colors from your skins while developping.
+This will also compile the JS files and allow sourcemaps when the `{skin-slug}` is `master`.

 #### `grunt start-dev`